Skip to content

 typescript

-import { LayeredMetadataStore } from "@stingerloom/orm";
+import { MetadataLayerRegistry, MetadataContext } from "@stingerloom/orm";

-// Add a tenant layer
+// Create a tenant layer (writable)

-store.addLayer("enterprise", false);
+registry.addLayer("enterprise", false);

-// Override metadata for a specific tenant
+// Override metadata for this specific tenant within a request scope

-store.set("User", {
+registry.getCurrentLayer().set("entities/User", {

 });